byjg/php-webrequest/README.md

 ```

-# WebRequestMulti
+# HttpClientParallel

 You can use the HttpClient to do several differents requests in parallel.

 To use this funcionallity you need:

-1. Create a instance of the WebRequestMulti class
+1. Create a instance of the HttpClientParallel class
 2. Add the RequestInterface instance
 3. Execute